 Progressive Discipline Steps

 Verbal Warning.
 A verbal warning shall be reduced in writing to a post-conference summary memorandum.
 The post summary memorandum must include a defined, objective description of the conduct which gave rise to the verbal warning, as well as a description of the remediative/corrective actions to be taken by the unit member.
 The employee must receive a copy of the post-conference summary memorandum within five (5) workdays of the verbal warning.
 The employee has the right to provide a written response which shall be attached to the original memorandum.
 Such memoranda shall be included in a unit member’s personnel file.
 Such memoranda shall not be grieved unless they become a basis for a written reprimand or suspension.

-Written Warning.
-A written warning may only be issued when the verbal warning fails to bring about the proper conduct.
-The employee must receive the written warning within five (5) work days of when the site administrator becomes aware of conduct which was the focal point of a previous verbal warning.
-The written warning may be retained by the site administrator and may be used if the reason(s) for the memorandum continue.
-Such warning shall not be included in a unit member’s personnel file.
-Such warning shall not be grieved unless they become a basis for a written reprimand or suspension.

-4.2 Written Reprimand.
-Unless conduct warrants a written reprimand in the first instance, aA written reprimand shall not be used unless the employee has received both a verbal and written warning about similar actions, which were the focal point of the original warnings, within the two (2) preceding years.
-The post summary memorandum from the verbal warning and the written warning must be attached to the written reprimand and must include the date(s) the verbal warning(s) were given.
+4.2 Written Reprimand with Disciplinary Conference.
+Unless conduct warrants a written reprimand in the first instance, a written reprimand shall not be used unless the employee has received a verbal warning about similar actions.
+The conference memorandum must be attached to the written reprimand and must include the date the verbal warning was given.
+The purpose of the disciplinary conference shall solely be to discuss the specific conduct of the warnings and develop a support plan for the unit member, as appropriate within the discretion of RCS.

 4.3 Suspension Without Pay.
 Suspensions without pay may be implemented for up to fifteen (15) workdays.
-The salary effects of that suspension shall not be implemented until the suspension has become final, including the conclusion of an investigation and the conclusion of any action taken by the unit member or RCSTA in accordance with Article 16 Grievance and Arbitration.
+The salary effects of that suspension shall not be implemented until the suspension has become final, including the conclusion of an investigation and the conclusion of any action taken by the unit member or RCSTA in accordance with the Grievance Article herein.
 No unit member shall receive more than one (1) suspension without pay penalty for any single action or infraction.

 4.4 Dismissal.
 Dismissal shall be carried out in accordance with this Article.